 - Must have a minimum CGPA of 2.7.

-To apply, please submit the following documents via email to ion [at] mcgill.ca:
+To apply, please submit one (1) PDF document comprising the following documents via email to ion [at] mcgill.ca:

 - A cover letter highlighting how the internship will compliment your academic experience, further your career objectives, and offer you valuable international experience.